 Talk to your doctor if you suspect your child has allergies.

 - Your child may be holding in their bowel movements

 Children may ‘hold in’ bowel movements for a number of reasons.
 These include fears of the toilet, fears of pain, feeling pressured to learn to use the toilet or because they are too busy playing.
 Your child may appear constipated by stiffening or wriggling into strange positions, but this may be a sign of ‘holding it in.’

 - Your child may need more physical activity

 Physical activity has great benefits for your child and keeping their digestive systems moving and working is just one of them!
 Stay active together and be a role model to your child by modelling healthy lifestyles.
 Take walks together, go to the park or join play groups in your local community.
 Here’s a list of free activities to do in Toronto

 Avoid laxatives, medications or herbal supplements as a method of relieving constipation without consulting a health care provider first.

-You can always connect with our Registered Dietitian via eChat or call (416) 338-7600 if you have additional questions.
+You can always connect with a health professional via eChat or call (416) 338-7600 if you have additional questions.